fullben/java-persistence-benchmark/README.md

 ## Setup & Usage

-This section provides the information necessary for setting up a development or production environment for the JPB.
+This section provides the information necessary for setting up a development or production environment for the benchmark.

 ### Development